 Our approach to Care and Wellbeing is unique

-Through our Student Care and Development Network we deliver services and programmes that ensure every girl is given the guidance, support and tools she needs to understand her place in the world and to succeed.
+Through our Student Care and Development Network we deliver services and programmes that ensure every student is given the guidance, support, tools and environment she needs to understand her place in the world and to succeed.

 The Boarding House Mentoring Programme is a significant part of our Pastoral Care and wellbeing in the House.
 Every Year 13 student has the opportunity to be a mentor to a new junior student coming into the House.
 The Mentoring Programme goes for 12 weeks and the students meet weekly.